Eviction Via Form N12 Process: Good Faith Intention of at Least One Year of Occupancy | Lynxs Paralegal

 Understanding the Requirements During an N12 Eviction for Own Use By the Landlord or Family Member

-When a landlord seeks to evict a tenant by using the N12 process so to enable occupancy for the own use purposes of the landlord, or certain close family members of the landlord, the landlord must genuinely possess a good faith intent including an intention to occupy the rental unit for a period of at least one year.
+Eviction Via Form N12 Process: Good Faith Intention of at Least One Year of OccupancyFrequently, landlords wish to repossess a rental unit to enable occupancy by themselves, a close kin, or an expected purchaser.
+When this occurs, it is essential that landlords have a sincere intention that the replacement occupancy will persist for at least one year.
 This good faith requirement ensures that a landlord is precluded from using the N12 eviction for own use process under a false pretense such as the bad faith intent of causing a tenant to vacate so that a higher rent may be charged to a subsequent tenant.

 The Law